PostgreSQL - INDEXES

 Implicit indexes are indexes that are automatically created by the database server when an object is created.
 Indexes are automatically created for primary key constraints and unique constraints.

-Following is an example where we will create an index on COMPANY table for salary column:
+The following is an example where we will create an index on COMPANY table for salary column −

 # CREATE INDEX salary_index ON COMPANY (salary);

-Now, let's list down all the indices available on COMPANY table using \d company command as follows:
+Now, let us list down all the indices available on COMPANY table using \d company command.